-If you’re looking for a new job and sending out resumes, but your job search isn’t bearing fruit, a career coach can help.
-For many this might mean getting no calls in response to a resume, or not being asked to job interviews.
+- You’re struggling with your job search: If you’re sending out resumes without bearing fruit, a career coach can help.
+This might mean getting no calls in response to a resume, or not being asked to job interviews.
 For those who do get the call for an interview, a career coach can be a valuable investment if you’re not receiving offers.

-To market yourself in your job search, you need to consider your professional brand, and this starts with a strong resume.
-If you need help crafting a resume, cover letters and other materials, or if you are seeking tips on how to present yourself in your best light in job interviews, a career coach can be a good choice.
-Career coaches can help craft résumés, cover letters, elevator pitches, and all the other facets of developing your professional brand to be successful in your job search or your career progression.
+- Your professional brand needs work: To market yourself, you need to consider your professional brand, and this starts with a strong resume.
+If you need help crafting a resume, cover letters, and other materials, or if you are seeking tips on how to present yourself in your best light in job interviews, a career coach can be a good choice.
+Career coaches can help craft resumes, cover letters, elevator pitches, and all the other facets of developing your professional brand to be successful in your job search or your career progression.

-When it comes to differentiating yourself from other job seekers, it’s important to present yourself as more than just a collection of skills and credentials.
-In extremely competitive labor markets, honing in on your unique strengths and passion can make all the difference, and a career coach can help you identify and build on those strengths, helping you to stand out as the perfect fit for that next role.
+- You’re challenged to stand out from the crowd: It’s important to present yourself as more than just a collection of skills and credentials.
+In extremely competitive labor markets, homing in on your unique strengths and passion can make all the difference, and a career coach can help you identify and build on those strengths, helping you to stand out as the perfect fit for that next role.

-Advancing your career is challenging work, and at times, even the most motivated individuals can find themselves slacking or burnt out.
-So if you find yourself in need of someone “neutral” to hold you accountable for achieving your career goals, a career coach is a good bet.
+- You struggle with self-motivation: Advancing your career is challenging work, and at times, even the most motivated individuals can find themselves slacking or burnt out.
+If you find yourself in need of someone “neutral” to hold you accountable for achieving your goals, a career coach is a good bet.
 Setting goals and milestones and mapping out a path and concrete steps to achieve those goals can be easier when a neutral third-party is holding you accountable.

-If you want to be successful and are looking to accelerate your journey to achieving your career goals, a career coach can be a catalyst.
-You can’t expect your dream career to just fall into your lap; you must prioritize success, and with a career coach by your side, achieving your professional goals can be that much more likely.
+- You’re ambitious: If you are looking to accelerate your journey to achieving your career goals, a career coach can be a catalyst.
+You can’t expect your dream career to fall into your lap; you must prioritize success, and with a career coach by your side, achieving your professional goals can be that much more likely.

 3 signs you’re not ready for career coaching